postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 1. In Postman, select your Bitbucket workspace, repository, and branch, then select **Continue**.

-1. A preview of the files that will be imported to your workspace is displayed.
+1. Postman shows a preview of the files to import to your workspace.
 Select **Import** to confirm and complete the import.

 You will receive a confirmation once the import has completed.
 You can now view your newly imported files and generated collections in Postman.

 ## Exporting Postman data

 You can export your Postman data, including collections, environments, data dumps, and globals, as JSON files.
-These files can be imported back into any Postman instance, or utilized by [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/), Postman's command-line collection runner.
+You can import these files back into any Postman instance, or use them with [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/), Postman's command-line collection runner.

 ### Exporting collections